The Crazy Idea That Kickstarted Heroes

 Jobs summed up his thought process, saying, “Instilling identity is easy.
 You just have to remind people of who their heroes are.”

+With this, Sam realized that his work was cut out for him.
 He was “to remind this generation of who the real heroes are” as well.

 Of Sam Gungaloo